armory/documentation/_spinnaker/halyard_secrets.md

 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}

-## Storing configurations using Open Source Halyard
+## Storing configurations is source control

-OSS Spinnaker and Halyard stores secrets prompted by **hal commands** into your halyard configuration directory, typically `~/.hal/config.yml` and other `~/.hal/` folders/files.
+Halyard stores secrets prompted by **hal commands** into your halyard configuration directory, typically `~/.hal/config.yml` and other `~/.hal/` folders/files.

-**Our recommendation** is that you take the halyard configuration directory and treat this like a secret, stored in your secret store of choice.
-The quickest place to store them is in AWS S3 in a private, encrypted bucket.

-While it's possible to store the halyard configurations files in source control, _it is not recommended_, as this is considered bad practice.
-If you need revision history, most blob stores (S3, GCS) will keep history for you.

-Another method is to turn `config.yml` and other files in your Halyard configuration directory into a template and to build a process around hydrating/baking it, then doing a `hal deploy apply`.
-> Warning: you may lose the ability to run `hal` commands, because halyard may not understand your templates.
+Either if you're using Halyard or the Spinnaker Operator to deploy and manage Spinnaker, you need to separate secrets from the rest of the config.
+This is done by replacing secret values and secret files by `encrypted...` or `encryptedFile...` references as described [here](/spinnaker-install-admin-guides/secrets), then you will be able to store the secret-free configuration files under source control.
+When you need to make any changes you can download the files, change them, deploy the changes and then upload the files again.

+## Deploying config changes using Spinnaker Operator

+If you're using the Spinnaker Operator, you can use any standard Kubernetes mechanism to update and apply config changes, like `kubectl apply`.

+## Deploying config changes using Halyard

+If you're using Halyard you need to issue `hal` commands to modify the configuration and then run `hal deploy apply` to apply the changes to Spinnaker.